What is an executor?

 Claims against an estate can be made at any time, so once the will is in place, the executor effectively has a role for life.
 It is possible to refuse to act as an executor, but this has to be confirmed in writing to the Probate Registry.

-Renouncing your role as an executor
+Renouncing your executor role

 Wills that are written in England and Wales should have at least one executor appointed to carry out the deceased will owner’s wishes.
 Executors appointed under a will hold the deceased’s property until they have successfully applied for a Grant of Probate.
 This Grant allows the estate to be administered by the executors, in accordance with the wishes of the deceased.